-Biodiversity Management Plan Responsibilities Contractor's Ecologist is responsible for ensuring risks to Fauna is minimised to the extent reasonable and feasible.
+Flora and Fauna GGBF showing Chytrid symptoms and deemed unlikely to survive transportation will be euthanized and preserved prior to dispatch to a designated sick or dead frog recipient in accordance with Appendix 2 of the National Parks and Wildlife Service's Hygiene protocol for the control of disease in frogs (NPWS, 2008); If deemed likely to survive transportation GGBF will be placed in a damp cloth bag or partially inflated plastic bag with leaf litter; Dead frogs will be preserved in accordance with the approved GGBF management plan including cutting open stomach and preserving in 10 times the volume of the specimen of 65% ethonol or 10% buffered formalin The designated sick or dead frog recipient will be contacted prior to transport to confirm appropriate procedures; Containers used for storing frogs will be labelled with date, location and species if known; and A standardised collection form must be completed and a copy sent with the specimen.
+Actions The contractors CEMP is required to establish the actual pre-clearance and clearance methodology, exclusion fence designs and Chytrid Risk assessment and documentation proposed.
+Responsibilities Contractor's Ecologist is responsible for ensuring risks to Fauna is minimised to the extent reasonable and feasible.
 Contractor's Project Manager is responsible for allowing sufficient time within program to conduct pre-clearance and clearance in a manner that maximises survival of GGBF and other fauna following the advice of the Ecologist.
 Contractor is responsible for notifying the Principal of any sick or dead GGBF.
 All personnel are responsible for ensuring that the clearing limits are addressed and native flora and fauna species are protected.
 All site personnel to undertake toolbox talks in relation to the reporting process for injury/ death to fauna or clearing of flora occurring beyond the required limits for construction.
 Timeframe Duration of the works.
 Monitoring & Reporting Daily visually monitoring by site supervisors for obvious signs of fauna and the functioning of controls including fences and Chytrid hygiene stations.
-Inspection of inside and outside of exclusion fencing and provision of water in microhabitats when temperature is forecast to exceed 30 degrees with less than 50% humidity.
 Weekly inspections to be documented on a Weekly Environmental Inspection Checklist.
 Outcomes of pre-clearance surveys are to be documented and provided to the HCCDC.
 Observed sick or dead GGBF are to be notified to the Principal immediately.